GagandeepMalhotra/Youtube-Meta-Scraper/README.md

    - If the link is valid, a messagebox will display the metadata information, including the video title, description, and tags.
    - If there is an error, an error messagebox will be shown with the corresponding error message.

-Note: The GUI window is centered on the screen for better visibility.

 ## Example

 Here's an example of how to use the script: